PabloPavan/sniply_api/README.dev.md

 Telemetry
 ---------------------------------

-Observability (Grafana, Prometheus, Loki, Tempo, OTEL) This stack runs in the same compose setup as the API and is connected through the `sniply-observability` network.
+Observability (Grafana, Prometheus, Loki, Tempo, OTEL, Alloy) This stack runs in the same compose setup as the API and is connected through the `sniply-observability` network.

 **High-level flow**